luc-vocab/steelplate-cryptocurrency/README.md

 # Steel Plates

+These steel plates are designed to have a BIP39 24 word passphrase stamped onto them, using a letter punch kit, to allow recovery of crypto currency private keys.
+Whether for use with a software wallet, or a hardware wallet like the Trezor, having the recovery passphrase stamped onto corrosion-proof and fire-proof metal plates minimizes the risk of loss of private keys.

-These steel plates can be ordered from [Lasergist](http://lasergist.com) using instructions below.
-They are laser-cut from 3mm steel or any other thickness available on lasergist.
+The plates can be ordered from [Lasergist](http://lasergist.com) using instructions below.
+They are laser-cut from 3mm stainless steel or any other thickness available on lasergist.

 ![](http://res.cloudinary.com/photozzap/image/upload/c_scale,w_1024/v1507346680/steelplates-crytocurrency/P1130023.jpg)